-PART 1: Identify actors in the community working in disaster preparedness and response
+Part 1: Identify actors in the community working in disaster preparedness and response

 - Explain that the reason why these people and groups need to be identified is to make sure all the relevant stakeholders are included in the CLDRM+ process.
-It is also important to understand which institutions help respond to a disaster event along with their responsibilities. - Restate important points from the Social Memory of Events session.
+It is also important to understand which institutions help respond to a disaster event and what their responsibilities are. - Restate important points from the Social Memory of Events session.
 For example, show the timeline and share key reflections.
-Remind people of: - The issues which came out after a disaster - How the community responded - Some of the key lessons learned - Draw a large circle on flipchart paper.
+Remind people of: - The issues which came out after a disaster - How the community responded. - Some of the key lessons learned - Draw a large circle on flipchart paper.
 Explain that the circle is the community.
 Then draw a vertical line in the middle to divide it into two sections.
-Explain that the left half is the community before the disaster event ("predisaster").
+Explain that the left half is the community before the disaster event ("pre-disaster").
 The right half is the community after the disaster event ("post-disaster").
 The time during the disaster fits into the "post-disaster" half. - Remind participants that this is a conceptual map and not a physical one.
 The point is to visually identify the actors who prepare and respond to a disaster event or crisis.
-It also shows which actors work inside and outside of the community.
+And, to show which actors work inside and outside of the community.